 I am moving to a new house.
 Will I still receive NYSEG Alerts?

 When you move, you will have a new NYSEG account number for your new address.
 Please sign up again with your new NYSEG account number to receive NYSEG Alerts here.

 What happens if I change my cell phone number?

 Before you change your cell phone number, text STOP to NYSEGT (697348) to stop receiving NYSEG Alerts at that number.
 You can also log in to your online account and delete your cell phone number, and to add your new cell phone number.

 I don’t want to receive NYSEG Alerts any more.
 How do I stop?

 Text STOP to NYSEGT (697348) to stop receiving NYSEG Alerts by text message at that number.
-You can also log in to your online account and remove your contact information, or uncheck the box that says “Send me NYSEG Alerts” near the top of the page.
+You can also log in to your online account and remove your contact information.

 We want your feedback!
 Please click here and tell us why you no longer want this service or what we can do to improve this service for you.
 Thank you.